-Clyde came to Wagenmaker & Oberly from a nonprofit litigation firm in Milwaukee, through which he advocated for public interest clients' freedom of speech, religious liberty, and economic rights.
+Clyde began practicing law with Wagenmaker & Oberly in 2019.
+He previously worked at a nonprofit litigation firm in Milwaukee, through which he advocated for public interest clients' freedom of speech, religious liberty, and economic rights.
 He played a key role in the firm's lawsuit, McAdams v.
-Marquette, which successfully defended Professor John McAdams constitutional right to freedom of speech and his contractual right of academic freedom before the Wisconsin Supreme Court.
+Marquette, which successfully defended Professor John McAdams’ constitutional right to freedom of speech and his contractual right of academic freedom before the Wisconsin Supreme Court.

 Clyde graduated from Notre Dame Law School, where he was a member of the Journal of Legislation and served as President of the school's Christian Legal Society chapter.
 His legal background also includes a summer with the Thomas More Society in Chicago, a public interest law firm.